SemanticMediaWiki/.github/profile/README.md

 * [User mailing list](https://sourceforge.net/projects/semediawiki/lists/semediawiki-user) - for user questions
 * [SMW chat room](https://www.semantic-mediawiki.org/wiki/Semantic_MediaWiki_chatroom) - for questions and developer discussions
 * **Issue tracker** in the individual repositories for bug reports

+## Help with development and testing
+We are an open-source project and are dependent on contributions from the community!
+We invite you to pick one of our responsitories and help us out where you can.
+Developers can create pull requests or help us with bug fixing.
+Non-developers can help by testing and commenting on issues or improve documentation here or on https://www.semantic-mediawiki.org.